omar573/bbb-unet/README.md

 ### Results

-The meticulously trained model boasts an impressive accuracy rate of 98%.
+The  trained model boasts an impressive accuracy rate of 98%.
 Below is a visualization exemplifying the successful application of U-Net on BBB microscopy images:

 ![img/with_fitc.gif](img/with_fitc.gif)

 The left visual stream delineates U-Net's progressive enhancement through epochs.
-The right delineates manually-segmented test set masks.
+The right delineates manually segmented test set masks.

 Credit: Will Dampier, Drexel University, 2019.